dart-lab/manual/docs/contacts.md

 ## CCBS administrative roles

-In the first instance you should **always** go to Sue Davidson though.
+In the first instance you should **always** go to Sue Davidson.

-**Dr Laura Doull** is assisting on a time-limited basis with operational matters including e-expenses, e-authorisations, ad hoc costings and general enquiries.
+* **Dr Laura Doull** is assisting on a time-limited basis with operational matters including e-expenses, e-authorisations, ad hoc costings and general enquiries.

-**Erika Griffin** is CCBS Finance Officer and will deal with enquiries related to budgets and operational expenditure as well as purchase orders, SciQuest, invoices, EITs and payments.
+* **Erika Griffin** is CCBS Finance Officer and will deal with enquiries related to budgets and operational expenditure as well as purchase orders, SciQuest, invoices, EITs and payments.

-**Dorothy Air** is the CCBS HR Assistant.
+* **Dorothy Air** is the CCBS HR Assistant.

-**Charlotte Iliakis** is the CCBS Postgraduate Administrator.
+* **Charlotte Iliakis** is the CCBS Postgraduate Administrator.

-**Rebecca Devon** is the CCBS Science Manager, overseeing academic matters, grant application and award, metrics, reporting, website & comms.
+* **Rebecca Devon** is the CCBS Science Manager, overseeing academic matters, grant application and award, metrics, reporting, website & comms.

 # Useful contractors